fatgigi/Recreational-events-Recommendation-Web/README.md

 ### Logic Tier

 #### TASKS
-- [ ] User sees an app icon on the home screen and a styled launch screen.
+- [ ] As soon as the user login, fetch data from the TicketMaster API based on the user's geolocations
-- [ ] User can view and scroll through a list of movies now playing in theaters.
+- [ ] User can favorite and unfavorite specific activities
-- [ ] User can view the movie poster image for each movie.
+- [ ] Learn user preferences, recommend items that are "similar" to the user preferences

 #### FINISHED
 Five servlets:
-- [✓] Search Item : Fetch data from TicketMaster API
+- [✓] Search activities, fetch data from TicketMaster API
+- [✓] Store favorite activities in the databaes
+- [✓] Undo the storation of activities, and delete this activity in the database
+- [✓] User login and store user in the database
-- [✓] Recommendation : Using
+- [✓] User logout
+Recommendation:
+- [✓] Based on user's favorited activities, do a filter on all the new activites, order the activites based on the categories, distances and ratings.

 ### Notes